NREL/altrios/README.md

 1. Setup a python environment.
 ALTRIOS can work with Python 3.9, or 3.10, but we recommend 3.10 for better performance and user experience.
 Create a python environment for ALTRIOS with either of two methods:
    - Option 1 -- [Python Venv](https://docs.python.org/3/library/venv.html)
      1. Navigate to the ALTRIOS folder you just cloned or any folder you'd like for using ALTRIOS.
 Remember the folder you use!
-     1. Assuming you have Python 3.10 installed, run `(path to your python3.10 e.g. ~/AppData/Local/Programs/Python/Python310/python.exe) -m venv altrios-venv` in your terminal enviroment (we recommend PowerShell in Windows, which comes pre-installed).
+     1. Assuming you have Python 3.10 installed, run
+         - `(path to your python3.10 e.g. ~/AppData/Local/Programs/Python/Python310/python.exe) -m venv altrios-venv` in Windows
+         - `python3.10 -m venv altrios-venv` in Mac/Unix/Linux
+        in your terminal enviroment (we recommend PowerShell in Windows, which comes pre-installed).

         This tells Python 3.10 to use the `venv` module to create a virtual environment (which will be ignored by git if named `altrios-venv`) in the `ALTRIOS/altrios-venv/`.
      1. Activate the environment you just created to install packages or anytime you're running ALTRIOS:
         - Mac and Linux: `source altrios-venv/bin/activate`
         - Windows: `altrios-venv/Scripts/activate.bat` in a windows command prompt or power shell or `source altrios-venv/Scripts/activate` in git bash terminal
         - When the environment is activated, your terminal session will have a decorator that looks like `(altrios-venv)`.
    - Option 2 -- Anaconda:
-     1. Open an Anaconda prompt (in Windows, we recommend Anaconda Powershell Prompt) and run the command `conda create -n altrios python=3.10` to create an Anaconda environment named `altrios`.
+     1. Open an Anaconda prompt (in Windows, we recommend _Anaconda_ Powershell Prompt) and run the command `conda create -n altrios python=3.10` to create an Anaconda environment named `altrios`.
      1. Activate the environment to install packages or anytime you're running ALTRIOS: run `conda activate altrios`.

 #### ALTRIOS Setup